PluribusDigital/pluribusdigital-com/_content/story/03_communities.md

 ### Industry Communities

 Pluribus engages in communities that help the government technology and contracting ecosystem find better ways to serve the government.
-We are a proud founding member of the [Digital Services Coalition](https://digitalservicescoalition.org/), and are a member or participant in other industry communities.
+We are a proud founding member of both the [Digital Services Coalition](https://digitalservicescoalition.org/) and [Digital WOSB Alliance](https://www.digitalwosballiance.org/), and are a member or participant in other industry communities.

 ### Technical Communities